Failure to timely diagnose cancer.

 In some truck accident lawsuits in Peoria, the trucking company is not found wholly liable.
 Third parties may share fault for the crash.
 This could include another driver on the road if he or she contributed to your crash.
 It may also refer to the manufacturer of a truck part that had a defect and malfunctioned in transit.
 Other common defendants named in truck accident cases are cargo companies and the government.
 An attorney can help you determine liability in your specific case.

 You have a two-year deadline to file any personal injury claim in the state of Arizona (Revised Statute 12-542), including a truck accident claim.
 This deadline starts from the date you turn 18 if you are underage or the date of a loved one’s death, our Peoria wrongful death lawyers can help you with a claim for the loss of a loved one in an accident.
-If the defendant in your case is the City of Peoria or Maricopa County, you have 180 days to file your official Notice of Intent to Sue and 1 year to file a lawsuit against the government entity.
+If the defendant in your case is the City of Peoria or Scottsdale County, you have 180 days to file your official Notice of Intent to Sue and 1 year to file a lawsuit against the government entity.

-Contact The Law Offices of John Phebus Glendale Criminal and Personal Injury Lawyer as soon as you can for a free initial consultation after a truck accident in Peoria, Arizona.
-We can take immediate action toward a fair resolution on your behalf.
-Call (623) 847-7117 today to schedule your case review.
-We provide legal advice and personal injury litigation to clients in Scottsdale, Surprise, Buckeye, Phoenix, Glendale, and throughout Arizona.
+Contact The Law Offices of John Phebus for a free initial consultation after a truck accident in Peoria, Arizona.
+Take immediate action towards a fair resolution by calling (623) 847-7117 today to schedule your case review.
+We specialize in providing legal advice and personal injury litigation exclusively in Peoria.

-If you would like to discuss options on your case and how we can provide legal help, contact The Law Offices of John Phebus Glendale Criminal and Personal Injury Lawyer today and connect with one of our highly experienced Scottsdale criminal defense attorneys.
+If you would like to discuss options on your case and how we can provide legal help, contact The Law Offices of John Phebus Glendale Criminal and Personal Injury Lawyer today and connect with one of our highly experienced Glendale criminal defense attorneys.

 Client Reviews